University of Texas, Cockrell School of Engineering Promotes Faculty & Research on SlideShare

 Universities are always looking for new ways to demonstrate the strength of their research and the quality their learning environment.
 How can a university differentiate itself as it strives to attract the brightest students and most respected faculty?
 In our ongoing focus on education, we spoke with Maria Arrellaga, Director of Communications for the Cockrell School of Engineering at University of Texas.

 Maria, thanks for taking time to talk with us.
-How did you learn about SlideShare?
+How did you

 It’s known in academic communities as a social media and networking tool.
 Faculty know about it, but not as much at the premium levels.
 We’ve had a hard time finding other universities using it the way we’re using it.

-How does your Pro channel fit into the larger plan to promote the school?
+How does your Pro channel fit into the larger plan to promote

 It’s so important for the branding of our school.
 We want people to find us when they see our presentations.
 I see it as being very similar to how we use our YouTube channel, which we’ve given the same url as our SlideShare channel.
 We’re trying to: